 5. Be aware if you’re at a higher risk.

-Anyone can get skin cancer, but there are some people who may be more susceptible to it and who need to take extra care to protect themselves from the sun.
+There are some people who may be more susceptible to skin cancer and who need to take extra care to protect themselves from the sun.

 - People with light hair, light eyes, pale skin, and freckles